Wisconsin and Florida elections provide early warning signs to Trump and Republicans

 “I’d be a little bit careful about reading too much into what happens nationally,” he said.

-Trump had better luck in Florida, where Republican Randy Fine won his special election in the 6th District to replace Rep. Mike Waltz, who stepped down to serve as Trump’s national security adviser.
-But Fine’s Democratic challenger, Josh Weil, lost by 14 points less than five months after Waltz won the district by 33.
+Trump had better luck in Florida, where Republican Randy Fine won his special election in the 6th District to replace Mike Waltz, who stepped down to serve as Trump’s national security adviser.
+But Fine beat his Democratic challenger, Josh Weil, by 14 percentage points less than five months after Waltz won the district by 33.

 “This is the functional equivalent of Republicans running a competitive race in the district that is represented by Representative Alexandria Ocasio-Cortez,” said House Democratic Leader Hakeem Jeffries beforehand, invoking a liberal favorite whom Trump often denigrates.
 “Kamala Harris won that district by 30 points.
 Do you think a Republican would even be competitive in that district in New York, currently held by Alex?
 Of course, not.”